WICG/shared-storage/README.md

 ### Preventing timing attacks

 Revealing the time an operation takes to run could also leak information.
 We avoid this by having `runXOperation()` queue the operation and then immediately resolve the returned promise.
-For URL selection operations, the promise resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) that is mapped to the selected web bundle once the operation completes.
+For URL selection operations, the promise resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) that is mapped to the selected URL once the operation completes.
 Similarly, outside a worklet, `set()`, `remove()`, etc. return promises that resolve after queueing the writes.
 Inside a worklet, these writes join the same queue but their promises only resolve after completion.

 ## Possibilities for extension